computing-in-the-liberal-arts/SIGCSE2021-PreSymposium-Event/docs/index.md

   - #### 3:00-4:30: Mentoring, Recruiting, and Hiring for Liberal Arts Computing Positions

+    Recruiting CS faculty to liberal arts colleges is a perennial challenge.
+In this session, we will discuss proposals for improving mentoring, recruiting, and hiring of candidates for positions at primarily undergraduate institutions (PUIs).
+A panel session will include four proposals: (1) a PUI-focused professional development workshop for graduate students and other job seekers; (2) co-sponsorship of teaching-focused workshops at top-tier research conferences; (3) a distributed mentoring program for PUI job applicants; (4) coordination of offer dates to accommodate candidates applying to both liberal arts colleges and research-intensive universities.
+The panel will be followed by breakout groups to consider possible implementations of these proposals or others.

 ## Organizers
 - Amanda Holland-Minkley, Washington & Jefferson College
 - Janet Davis, Whitman College